Zeaxanthin80/nextjs-boilerplate/docs/DATABASE_USER_SETUP.md

-# Database User Setup Guide - Local Database Setup
+# Local Database Setup Guide - PostgreSQL

 > **⚠️ Important:** This guide is for setting up **local PostgreSQL** with individual user accounts.
-If your team wants a shared cloud database instead, use the [Database Setup Guide](./DATABASE_SETUP_GUIDE.md) instead.
+If your team wants a shared cloud database instead, use the [Cloud Database Setup Guide](./DATABASE_SETUP_GUIDE.md) instead.

 ## Overview
 This setup provides: